ABOUT GOLDSMITH-SCHIFFMAN PTA

 The overall purpose of PTA is to make every child’s potential a reality by engaging and empowering families and communities to advocate for all children.

 The GSES PTA helps support Goldsmith-Schiffman Elementary School by organizing special projects, coordinating volunteer efforts for school events, fundraising, and supplying our teachers and staff with the supplies and equipment they need to most effectively educate our children.

 We also keep you up to date on everything going on at GSES!
 We send out a weekly email called the Sunday Send Out that includes news and upcoming events.
 Sign up above or email us at firstname.lastname@example.org to receive our weekly updates.

 The GSES PTA strives to bring together parents, teachers, staff, and the Big Cove community to help provide the best possible learning environment and opportunities for our children.

 Every parent, grandparent, guardian, faculty and staff member, or community member can become a PTA member.
-Family memberships are only $8.
+Family memberships are only $10 and include an Owl Magnet.
 Membership dues also help to support the local, state, and national PTA programs.

 In accordance with our bylaws, the Goldsmith Schiffman Elementary PTA aims to:

 Promote the welfare of children and youth in home, school, community, and place of worship,